 Get Out Of My Life …But First Take Me and Alex Into Town by Tony Wolf and Suzanne Franks.
 Funny, practical and insightful.

 'I can now see that some of my son's rejection of me is as a very natural part of his development - he needs to be able to separate and become independent.
-This book explains that this is quite confusing for teenagers too which explains why my son can be so sweet and loving one minute and dismissive and rude the next! " (Parent)Available Here.
+This book explains that this is quite confusing for teenagers too which explains why my son can be so loving one minute and dismissive and rude the next! " (Parent)Available Here.

 Books for teenagers and young people

 Shelf Help A selection of books available in your local library which have all been chosen and recommended by professionals and young people on a range of mental health and wellbeing topics.
 Some books are self-help manuals or workbooks, and others are fiction.
 You can check the list on-line and read the first chapter to see if you like the look of it, then borrow it from your library.
 Books from Shelf Helpthat we have included in this website are marked with a star *